turisa/companies-api/README.md

 # companies-api

-A REST API built with express and mongoose that enables access to imaginary companies, managers, jobs and countries.
+A REST API built with Express and Mongoose that enables access to imaginary companies, managers, jobs and countries.

 All data was generated using [Faker](https://faker.readthedocs.io/en/master/).